cupidbow20000/cupidbow20000/README.md

  </abc>
 </h2>

 I’m a software engineer with concentration in Blockchain and Full Stack Engineering.
 I love writing JavaScript, Typescript.
 I have worked as a full stack engineer building large scale distributed systems.
-Outside of my passion for building large scale distributed systems, I am interested in the future of work and how it will help transform startup development in Japan.
+Outside of my passion for building large scale distributed systems, I am interested in the future of work and how it will help transform startup development in the world.
 - 🔭 I’m currently working on Exploring blockchain technologies.
 - 👯 I’m looking to collaborate on any Nodejs, Python or blockchain project.
 - 💬 Ask me about Fullstack development, distributed systems, JavaScript, TypeScript, Nodejs, Python and Blockachain technology.
 - Full Stack Blockchain Developer - Available for Hire (Remote, Full Time)
+- 📫 How to reach me:  cupid.bow0301@gmail.com, https://t.me/CupidBowArrow,

  <h3>Skills & Expertise</h3>

    #### Blockchain Development